dml-cth/deep-machine-learning/instructions/03_using_jupyter_notebooks_on_cloud.md

 # Instructions for using Jupyter Notebooks in the cloud
 In the [01_environment_setup.md](01_environment_setup.md) instructions, you learned how to access Jupyter notebooks when working on your own computer.
 When working on a virtual machine in the cloud, the process is similar, but requires some extra manual steps.
-Be sure to have completed the either the Azure Cloud guide [02a_azure_cloud_instructions.md](02a_azure_cloud_instructions.md), or the Google Cloud guide [02b_google_cloud_instructions.md](02b_google_cloud_instructions.md) before proceeding.
+Be sure to have completed the Google Cloud guide [02b_google_cloud_instructions.md](02b_google_cloud_instructions.md) before proceeding.

 - Start your virtual machine instance (On Google Cloud, don't forget to first select the correct "project").

 - Once it has started, determine the IP address of the virtual machine, which will be needed later.
-  - In the [Azure Portal](http://portal.azure.com/) click on the virtual machine you just started, and navigate to "Overview".
-Under "Networking" identify the Public IP address (e.g. 52.183.118.98).
-Note that the IP might change every time you start up the instance.
   - In the Google Cloud console, the external IP will be clearly displayed in the list of virtual machine instances.
 In the example below, it is 34.123.45.90.
 ![Running instance](figs/gcp-running-vm-instance.png)